danielrferreira/pySETTV/02 - Explore/Univariate/readme.md

 # Univariate
-The first step in an exploration is to understand each column/variable/feature you have.
+The second step in an exploration (after looking at overall structure) is to understand each column/variable/feature you have.
+That includes:
+- Missing Report
+- Categorical Univariate Exploration
+- Numerical Univariate Exploration